 2023 sees A Certain Ratio show no sign of slowing down at this prolific and, arguably, most creative stage of their career to date.
 The band are set to continue with the kinds of live performances that have made them a must-see on many festival line-ups – particularly for those looking to party – and perhaps unsurprisingly they are looking to the future once more; reportedly halfway through the next record, with plans coming together forthe record after that.

 Shortly after forming in 1978, Joy Division’s manager Rob Gretton – having seen A Certain Ratio on one of their many live shows – put them in touch with Tony Wilson, a well-known local TV personality who was then in the process of setting up a record label.
 A Certain Ratio were one of the first to record for the fledgling Factory Records, debuting with their 7″ single, ‘All Night Party’/’The Thin Boys’.

 Hailed universally as pioneers of what became known as “punk funk” thanks to the success of ‘Shack Up’ on both sides of the Atlantic, their sound, which introduced the avant-garde elements of funk, jazz, electronics, tape loops and technology to the pop song, is not easily pigeon holed and their influence on generations of musicians, from Talking Heads, LCD Soundsystem, Happy Mondays, Franz Ferdinand, ESG, Factory Floor, The Orielles, Sink Ya Teeth and Andrew Weatherall, cannot be understated.

-A Certain Ratio are a band who have always been in forward motion and now, four decades after their formation, find themselves in an ideal place where the band’s history and future are in perfect coalescence.
+A Certain Ratio are a band who have always been in forward motion and now, into their fifth decade together, find themselves in an ideal place where the band’s history and future are in perfect coalescence.